What age should my child begin solids?

 What are signs of readiness for solids?

-•Sit up on their own: Baby must be able to sit up without support.
-I’m not referring to those Bumbo floor seats (which are actually really bad for children’s backs).
-A child who is ready to wean needs to be able to sit up completely unassisted.
+•Sit up on their own: Baby MUST be able to sit up without support.
+I’m not referring to those Bumbo floor seats which basically force children into the seated position (and they are actually really bad for children’s backs).
+A child who is ready to wean needs to be able to sit up completely, and on their own.

 •Baby has good head support